DavesCodeMusings/raspberry-cobbler/docs/phase9.md

 ```

 ## Identifying other known gaps
 There are more things that need attention.
 Some are listed below.
+Most of these are addressed in "side quest" documents.

 * No terminfo data for terminal capabilities (see bash side quest)
 * No locale data for multiple language support (see tmux side quest)
 * No clock for offline time keeping (see i2c-rtc side quest)
 * DNS names don't resolve to IP addresses

-Most of these are addressed in "side quest" documents.
-The system will still function without these things being solved.
-But, it can always be improved.

 ## Review
 This phase wraps up the project.
 We have a minimalist Raspberry Pi based system, that can be accessed over a network, and only takes about 10 seconds to boot.
 It can be accessed by multiple different user accounts and uses a number of security best practices, like shadow passwords and strong encryption.